Iluvatar CoreX

 Shanghai Tianshu Zhixin Semiconductor Co.
 Ltd. (Iluvatar CoreX; Tiānshù Zhìxīn (天数智芯)) is a Chinese technology company headquartered in Shanghai.

 The company develops general-purpose computing on graphics processing units (GPGPUs) for use in the field of artificial intelligence (AI).
 It has been compared to Nvidia due to their similar focus.

 Background

 Iluvatar CoreX was founded at the end of 2015 by Li Yunpeng who had previously at Oracle Corporation for 10 years.

 Investors of Iluvatar CoreX have included Centurium Capital and HongShan.
 It has been noted for its strong government ties with partnerships with government entities such as Shanghai Supercomputer Center and CECport.

 In May 2021, Diao Shijing was appointed as Iluvatar CoreX 's chairman and CEO.
 He was previously the co-president of Tsinghua Unigroup.
 In July 2022, Diao was taken away for investigation as part of the Chinese government's anti-graft probe.

 In 2024, Iluvatar CoreX reached unicorn status with a valuation over US$1 billion.

+On 8 January 2026, Iluvatar CoreX held its initial public offering on the Hong Kong Stock Exchange to become a listed company.